 Cholesterol, from the Greek chole- and stereos (solid) followed by the chemical suffix -ol for an alcohol, is an organic molecule.
 It is a sterol, It is an essential structural component of animal cell membranes that is required to establish proper membrane permeability and fluidity.
 In addition to its importance within cells, cholesterol also serves as a precursor for the biosynthesis of steroid hormones, bile acids, and vitamin D.

-- 2,154,291 all-time users
+- 3,135,853 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - Green for Go: The Rise in Veganism and Changes in Consumer Consciousness

 - 17 Great Examples of Effective Leadership and Strategy

 - What Is Social Marketing?
 And How Does It Work?